sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

 With these changes, users with the **support** role can view and change the incidents and customers, while users with the **admin** role can perfom admin activities such as auditing logs.

 ### Add users for local testing

+> You can create a CAP project in either Node.js or Java.
+You have to choose one way or the other and follow through.
+The tabs **Node.js** and **Java** provide detailed steps for each alternative way.

+[OPTION BEGIN [Node.js]]

 The authorization checks that you added to the CAP model apply not only when deployed in the cloud but also when testing locally.
 Therefore, you need a way to log in to the application locally.